TeenageMutantCoder/Minesweeper/README.md

 Coming Soon

 ### From Source Code
-First, download or clone the repository.
-Then, install the latest stable version of Python 3 and run the command `pip install -r requirements.txt` or `pip3 install -r requirements.txt` after navigating to the root folder of the repository using Command Prompt or Terminal.
-Then, run the command `python minesweeper\game.py` if on Windows, or `python3 minesweeper/game.py` if on Mac or Linux (you can run the command `python -m minesweeper` or `python3 -m minesweeper` to run the full app, although this is discouraged at the moment because the main menu is really ugly).
+First, download or clone the repository using the command `git clone https://github.com/TeenageMutantCoder/Minesweeper`.
+Then, install the latest stable version of Python 3 and run the command `pip install -r requirements.txt` or `pip3 install -r requirements.txt` after navigating to the root folder of the repository by running the command `cd Minesweeper` using Command Prompt or Terminal.
+Then, run the command `python -m minesweeper` or `python3 -m minesweeper` to run the full app.